A landing page is a targeted webpage designed to convert visitors into leads or customers.

 Types of Landing Pages

-There are several different types of landing pages you can use.
+There are several different types you can use.

 The choice depends on your goals and objectives.

-- Click-through landing pages: designed to encourage visitors to click through to another page, such as a product page or registration form
+- Click-through: Designed to encourage visitors to click through to another page, such as a product or service page or registration form

-- Lead capture landing pages: designed to capture visitor information, such as name and email address, in exchange for a valuable offer
+- Lead capture: Designed to capture visitor information, such as name and email address, in exchange for a valuable offer

-- Sales landing pages: designed to convert visitors into paying customers by providing a clear and compelling offer and a straightforward path to purchase
+- Sales: Designed to convert visitors into paying customers by providing a clear and compelling offer and a straightforward path to purchase

-- Viral landing pages: designed to encourage visitors to share your offer with their network, usually through social media or email
+- Viral: Designed to encourage visitors to share your offer with their network, usually through social media or email

 To drive conversions and achieve your business goals, you need to start by setting clear and specific goals and objectives.

-What action do you want visitors to take once they arrive on your landing page?
+What action do you want visitors to take once they arrive on the landing page?

 - Generating leads